Eco-Gap Program Details

 Students and a Forester building a new fence to keep out the deer.

-We are seeking a diverse group of young adults interested in creating a better future for our planet to co-create our first Eco-Gap program!
-Scholarships available.
+We are seeking a diverse group of young adults to participate in our second annual Eco-Gap Program!

 Program Cost and Scholarships:

 Super Early bird deadline of February 28th = $5,500